PythonRSAS/pythonrsas.github.io/_posts/2021-05-06-1-counterparty-credit-risk.md

 Margin is akin to deposits you pay when buying something such as a home.
 The use of margin is like why people borrow mortgage when buying a real estate: leverage.
 You can buy a lot more than what you have cash for.

 ## Netting
 Netting is with respect to multiple contracts to the same counterparty.
 For a specific counterparty, multiple contracts may have positive or negative market values at the same time.
 Netting agreement allows offsetting the postive values with the negative ones.
+We can think of it as a "diversification" benefit.

 For example, at time 1, contract a has value 100, contract b has value -90.
 With netting, the exposure is 100- 90 = 10.
 Without netting, the exposure is 100 + max(0, -90) = 100.

-Therefore, netting can signficantly reduce counterparty credit risk.
+Therefore, netting can reduce counterparty credit risk.

 ## Wrong Way Risk